What are aggregations?

 }

-This output shows which sustainability-related hashtags are trending the most.
-For example, “sustainability” appeared in 2,541 posts, making it the most popular tag in the dataset.
-This type of aggregation helps you quickly surface what environmental topics are resonating with your audience right now.
+This output shows which sustainability-related hashtags trend most.
+For instance, "sustainability" appeared in 2,541 posts, making it the most popular tag in the dataset.
+This aggregation type helps you rapidly identify which environmental topics resonate with your audience right now.

-Scenario: Track weekly sentiment trends for a brand based on social media mentions.
+Scenario: monitor weekly sentiment trends for a brand based on social media mentions.

 {